psychoinformatics-de/ipsy-docs/source/userdoc/index.rst

 User Documentation
 ******************
 Welcome to Medusa!
-The Medusa cluster is a Debian Linux based computational cluster with (as of May 2015) one head node (medusa), one data node, ten compute nodes (snakes), and one backup node.
+The Medusa cluster is a Debian Linux based computational cluster with (as of January 2016) one head node (medusa), one data node, eleven compute nodes (snakes), and one backup node.

 It is important to read the documentation in order to familiarize yourself with user policies and the tools used on Medusa.